Trending Now

 What to expect when you’re expecting Trump 2.0?
 Can he live up to the great expectations he set and alleviate the grave concerns?
 Let’s spell it out, in true T.R.U.M.P. style.

-Concern: In reversing decades of Republican free trade policy, expansive tariffs will drive up costs of goods for US consumers, increasing inflation, as 16 Nobel prize-winning economists wrote in June.
+Concern: In reversing decades of Republican free trade policy, expansive tariffs will drive up the cost of goods for US consumers and increase inflation, as 16 Nobel prize-winning economists wrote in June.
 The Peterson Institute for International Economics — an independent nonprofit research group — wrote a paper arguing that Trump’s tariffs and tax cuts will push inflation up four points higher by 2026 than it would otherwise.
-Make America expensive again, is one way to see it.
+Make America expensive again is one way to see it.

-To counteract that, Trump will extend the major tax cuts he put forward in 2017, which are set to expire next year.
+To counteract that, Trump will extend the major tax cuts which he put forward in 2017 and are set to expire next year.
 That will keep stimulating the economy alongside new tax cuts for corporations and individuals, but it won’t be enough to stop inflation.
 It also raises another concern: deficits.

 Prediction: Trump acts fast on some tariffs but not all.
 He will get a lot of internal pushback as members of his party worry that a series of international trade wars will be triggered, hammering their crucial exports and hurting their economies.
 Biden will scramble to get the Inflation Reduction Act money out the door, but I am already hearing reports that departments are freezing funds to prepare for the new administration.